All about Kalispell Montana

 In Montana, many species can be hunted with proper approval.
 Hunting for white trail deer, mule deer, black bear, elk, wolves, mountain lions and game birds are all possible.
 Also antelope, big horn sheep, bison, moose, mountain goat and turkey.

-Hunting in Montana, as with many other states, requires that hunters are licensed and have the proper tags.
+Hunting in Montana requires that hunters are licensed and have the proper tags.
 If a black bear tag is requested, hunters must also pass a bear identification test that proves they know the difference between black bear and grizzlies, since the latter cannot be hunted.
-Also, resident and non-resident license costs can vary dramatically (for example, $125 for a resident versus $1250 for a non-resident).
+Also, resident and non-resident license costs can vary dramatically (for example, $70 for a resident big game combo license versus $959 for a non-resident).

 The other things to keep in mind in Montana is hunting requires vigilance for bears.
 Hunt with a buddy and keep an eye out when finding carcasses.
 Also, hunting on private land is only doable if the landowner provides consent.
 For more information on hunting in Montana, see the Montana Fish, Wildlife & Parks website.